oci-landing-zones/oci-landing-zone-operating-entities/blueprints/multi-tenancy/design/readme.md

 ## **1.1 Purpose**

 The purpose of this document is to:
-1. Provide a **multitenancy design** ready to onboard organization units (OU) and its functional divisions with their teams and projects.
+1. Provide a **multi-tenancy design** ready to onboard organization units (OU) and its functional divisions with their teams and projects.
 These OUs will be identified as **Client Operating Entities (OE)**, as there is an operating team (customer or partner) responsible for managing a set of resources.
 2. Present the repeatable **onboarding design** of **Client Operating Entities** into their tenancies, leveraging central and shared services - managed by a **Central Operating Entity**.
 3. **Enable customers, partners**, and the **general IT community** to **create landing zones** with lower efforts through a comprehensive Oracle Cloud Infrastructure (OCI) reference architecture.
 To support this objective, all the architecture diagrams are provided in a reusable format.
 4. **Provide tailoring guidelines** to help adjust the model.
 This asset can be used directly, tailored, or used as inspiration to create a new one - as it is not a prescribed solution.